beans-squared/gunther-bot/README.md

 Repo for my personal discord bot.
+Currently work in progress.